pujita19/Self-Watering-Plant-IoT/README.md

 ## Working

 ### Soil moisture percentage
-We first simply hold the soil moisture sensor in air and note the analog reading.
-This will give the dry value, let's call it air_value.
-We then took a glass of water and dip the sensor in it and read the analog value that gives the wet value, let’s call it water_value.
-We’ll then map the readings of the soil moisture sensor readings in the range air_value to water_value to 0 and 100 respectively.
+We first held the soil moisture sensor in air and noted the analog reading.
+This gave us the dry value, let's call it air_value.
+We then took a glass of water and dipped the sensor in it and read the analog value that gave the wet value, let’s call it water_value.
+We then mapped the readings of the soil moisture sensor in the range air_value to water_value to 0 and 100 respectively.
 This gave us soil moisture readings in percentages.

 ### Variables
 We used